 I’ve tried all kinds of other recipes for sugar cookies, ones that promise to hold their shape (they never do), ones that promise they are super easy to roll out (I find that you have to do the hard work, nothing really comes easy), these cookies have by far been the best, I could be biased because I grew up on this recipe.
 They may not be the most perfectly shaped cookies, or the prettiest, but they sure are one of the tastiest!

-I’m too impatient to do fancy frosting; these are real life sugar cookies, for the everyday mom and baker!
+I’m too impatient to do fancy frosting; these cookies are for the everyday mom and baker!

-Here’s where it gets so fun, you can turn these cookies into 3 (or more honestly) different cookies, regular sprinkled sugar cookies.
+Here’s where it gets so fun, you can turn these cookies into 3 (or more honestly) different cookies!

 Classic Sugar Cookies with Sprinkles